Rush University Medical Center: Road Home Program

 Rush University Medical Center established the Road Home Program in 2014.
 The program focuses on mental health treatment for veterans suffering from posttraumatic stress disorder (PTSD), traumatic brain injury (TBI) and related illnesses.
 In 2015, the Road Home Program was selected as a founding partner of Warrior Care Network, along with UCLA Health Operation Mend, Massachusetts General Hospital Home Base, Emory Healthcare Veterans Program and Wounded Warrior Project.

 The Medical Center has a $581.8 million (2020) endowment.

 Rankings

-In 2021, U.S. News & World Report ranked Rush University Medical Center No. 19 in the U.S., No. 2 in Illinois and No. 2 in Chicago metro area in terms of hospital rankings.
-Nine hospital-based specialties were ranked among the best in the country, including the following:
+In 2024, U.S. News & World Report ranked Rush University Medical Center among the top 20 in the U.S. and tied for No. 1 in Chicago and Illinois.
+Eleven hospital-based specialties were ranked among the best in the country, including the following: